Conditional Functions

 • a null if null argument or any other non-number argument was encountered before the first non-infinite number argument

-• the first non-infinite number argument otherwise
+• the first non-infinite number argument encountered.
+Otherwise, null is returned

 • Example: